 The Price of a Yugo For Sale in the USA was $4,000 in 1986

 This fact will make you think about the next Yugo car you see in a very different way.
 In 1986, the price of a Yugo for sale in the USA with almost $4,000.
 Crazy, right?
 This was the result of entrepreneur Malcolm Bricklin who actively tested the US market for Yugo cars in 1984.
-Two years later, Yugo America began selling the entry-level GV (“Good Value”) hatchback at nearly $4,000.
+Two years later, Yugo America began selling the entry-level GV (“Good Value”) hatchback at nearly $4,000 – although 4k back then would be about 10k now.
+Still cheap, but due context included.

 The entry-level GV Yugo car was fitted with a 1,100 cc overhead-cam five-main-bearing engine and four-speed manual transmission.
 It was very popular amongst American car enthusiasts, but its promising start to the US market was short-lived.
 As the situation in Yugoslavia began to deteriorate and turn violent in 1992, Zastava was forced to cease exporting Yugo cars exports as UN sanctions took effect.